davidamichelson/DIV6700/schedule.md

 *Assignments*

 - *Florilegium 7* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.
 Please answer one of these two questions.

 1. How do these sources from medieval Byzantium and the Latin middle ages envision Christ (or the Christian God) as an ultimate judge?